wp-plugins/cp-polls/README.txt

 * Fixed issues related to the get_site_url when WP site not in the default
 * Compatible with the latest WordPress 4.2.x version

+= 1.0.5 =
+* Compatible with the WordPress 4.2.1 version

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-* Update to avoid safe mode restriction warning.
-* Improved query security
-* Fixed notices that appeared with WP_DEBUG in true
-* Fixed issues related to the get_site_url when WP site not in the default
+* Compatible with the WordPress 4.2.1 version

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support